RahulSDeshpande/tyriar.github.io/_posts/2014-03-14-enabling-the-new-and-improved-shares-on-google-plus.md

 Some observations I made while experimenting with the new feature.

 - They work work on *any page*, regardless of whether it has a Google+ Page or Profile attached with Google Authorship.
-- The images need to have a decent width, around 700+px
+- The images need to have a decent width, around 700-800 pixels otherwise they will be reverted to the old style.
+- Currently they are not enabled on Google+ for Android.